BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: biopie Dataset

-After annotation, \ac{biopie} contains over 10.9k entities and 8.8k relations, with both statistics remaining within the same order of magnitude as existing datasets.
-As shown in Tab. \ref{tab:dataset}, \ac{biopie} exhibits substantially higher relational density than prior datasets, averaging 4.6 relations per sentence compared to 0.7–1.7 in existing corpora.
+As shown in Tab. \ref{tab:dataset}, \ac{biopie} contains over 10.9k entities and 8.8k relations, which are comparable in scale to existing \ac{ie} datasets~\citep{Doddington2004TheAC, kringelum2016chemprot, luan-etal-2018-multi}. \ac{biopie} exhibits substantially higher relational density than prior datasets, averaging 4.6 relations per sentence compared to 0.7~\citep{Doddington2004TheAC}–1.7~\citep{luan-etal-2018-multi} in existing corpora.
 This reflects the inherently structured and interaction-rich nature of biomedical protocols.
 We randomly split the dataset into the training, development, and \ac{id} test sets using a 10:1:2 ratio.
 The additional protocols are used as the \ac{ood} test set.
 Fig. \ref{fig:dataset}\textbf{(B)} presents the detailed distribution of each entity and relation type.